45kb/LicenseApi-php/README.md

  # Requirements

-Install [PHPunit](https://phpunit.de/) on the machine
+Install [PHPunit](https://phpunit.de/) on your machine Clone this repository smoewhere on your machine

 # Test
-In order to run tests be sure to have PHPunit installed on your machine and from your terminal locate the files folder like this:
+From the terminal, enter the repository directory:

- `$ cd LicenseApiFolder/`
+ `$ cd LicenseApi-php/`

-Then run this command:
+Then run tests with this command:

  `$ phpunit LicenseApiTest.php`